Continuous Sensitivity Analysis for $\delta N$ Formalism: Application to the Starobinsky Model

 Substituting the evaluated matrix $M_{ab}$ and the power spectra $\mathcal{P}^{ab}$ into equation \eqref{fNL_eq_CSA}, the analytical expression for the equilateral-type non-Gaussianity is found to be

 where we have defined the dimensionless parameters

-For modes matching after the transition, $k>\sigma k_T$, applying the initial condition $\Theta^1_{ab}(\tau_*) = 0$ to the post-transition Hessian yields $\bar{\Theta}^1_{ab-}(\tau_*) = 0$.
+For modes matching after the transition, $k>\sigma k_T$, applying the initial condition $\Theta^1_{ab}(\tau_*) = 0$ to the post-transition Hessian, yields $\bar{\Theta}^1_{ab-}(\tau_*) = 0$.
 Consequently, the first term in the matrix $M_{ab}$, defined in equation \eqref{M_for_fNL}, vanishes.
-The second and third terms also vanish due to the presence of $J^2_a = (J^1_a)'$ and $\eta$, respectively.
-Therefore, $M_{ab}$ identically vanishes, and consequently, the resultant non-Gaussianity is zero.
+The second and third terms also vanish due to the presence of $J^2_a$ and $\eta$, respectively.
+Therefore, $M_{ab}$ identically vanishes, and consequently, the resulting non-Gaussianity is zero.
 Obtaining a pure zero indicates that the non-Gaussianity in the post-transition period is of order $\mathcal{O}(\epsilon)$.
 Since we have neglected $\epsilon$ entirely in our analytical calculations, this vanishing result is expected.

-The analytical expression for the $f_{\rm NL}^{\rm eq}$ parameter \eqref{fNL_staro} is illustrated in Figure \ref{fNL_starobinsky_model}, where it is compared with the full numerical homogeneous results. .
+The analytical expression for the $f_{\rm NL}^{\rm eq}$ parameter \eqref{fNL_staro} is illustrated in Figure \ref{fNL_starobinsky_model}, where it is compared with the full numerical homogeneous results.
 As seen in the figure, the analytical relation for the homogeneous $f_{\rm NL}^{\rm eq}$ accurately matches its numerical counterpart, thereby validating the correctness of our derivations.
-The details of our numerical methods are discussed in Appendix \ref{Numerical_methods}, and the source code for these evaluations is publicly available on GitHub \cite{github}

 It is worth noting that even when employing the homogeneous Hessian, one can partially incorporate gradient interactions through the use of gradient-corrected Jacobians.
 By substituting the full gradient Jacobians in place of the homogeneous ones in relations \eqref{boundary_Hessian} and \eqref{boundary_Hessian_p}, we can determine the post-transition integration constants using precise boundary conditions.
 These gradient-corrected Jacobians can also be applied to the $f_{\rm NL}^{\rm eq}$ formula \eqref{fNL_eq_CSA}.
 Using the full gradient Jacobians \eqref{full_gradient_general_solution} in the general relations \eqref{gamma_theta_general}, the Hessian integration constants become: